CloudSlang/docs/docs/cloudslang_dsl_reference.md

 This reference begins with a brief introduction to CloudSlang files and their structure, an alphabetical listing of CloudSlang keywords and concepts, and several examples, including one from which many of the code snippets below are taken.

+Note: CloudSlang's usage of YAML differs slightly from the official specification in its handling of quoted strings.
+This is to avoid the need to enclose certain values in two sets of quotes.
+See the [Strings](yaml_overview.md#strings) section below.

 #CloudSlang Files
 CloudSlang files are written using [YAML](http://www.yaml.org).
 The recommended extension for CloudSlang files is **.sl**, but **.sl.yaml** and **.sl.yml** will work as well.